Sara Bronin: Awards and recognition

 She is an advocate for historic preservation.
 She previously chaired Hartford’s Planning & Zoning Commission, chaired Preservation Connecticut, and served on the board of Save the Sound.
-The City of Hartford’s zoning code was awarded the 2000 Richard H. Driehaus Form-Based Codes Award from Smart Growth America and the Form-Based Codes Institute.
+The City of Hartford’s zoning code was awarded the 2020 Richard H. Driehaus Form-Based Codes Award from Smart Growth America and the Form-Based Codes Institute.

 As a licensed architect, she received the 2014 Alice Washburn Award of the AIA of Connecticut in the category of Renovations and Additions.
 She won the Connecticut Trust for Historic Preservation Award of Merit, and she was one of 11 winners in the 2013 Hartford Preservation Alliance Preservation Awards for her design and rehabilitation of her family's Civil War-era brownstone in downtown Hartford.
 The American Institute of Architects praised the renovation for "its blending of styles and for bringing the traditional into the present."
 In 2019, Bronin won the Pro Bene Meritis Award from the University of Texas College of Liberal Arts, the highest honor bestowed by the college.

 Personal life

 Bronin is the wife of Hartford mayor Luke Bronin.
 She is a fifth-generation Texan, born in Houston.
 She is of Mexican American descent.
 She has three children.
 She administered the oath of office to her husband during the mayoral induction ceremony.

-She is based in Hartford, Connecticut.